AfrahMukadam/React-CRUD-App/README.md

 ## Responsive User Management CRUD Application

-A responsive frontend CRUD application built with React.js using REST APIs.
+A modern and responsive frontend CRUD application built with React.js that integrates with REST APIs to manage users efficiently.

+This application allows users to:
+- View all users
+- Create new users
+- Edit existing users
+- Delete users
+- Search users
+- View user details

+The project focuses on clean UI/UX, reusable component architecture, responsive design, API integration, and maintainable frontend development practices.

+---
 ## Features

 - View all users